grafana/pyroscope/examples/golang-push/README.md

 The first step when analyzing a profile outputted from your application, is to take note of the _largest node_ which is where your application is spending the most resources.
 In this case, it happens to be the `order_car` function.

-The benefit of using the Pyroscope package, is that now that we can investigate further as to _why_ the `order_car()` function is problematic.
+The benefit of using the Pyroscope package, is that now that we can investigate further as to _why_ the `OrderCar()` function is problematic.
 Tagging both `region` and `vehicle` allows us to test two good hypotheses:
 - Something is wrong with the `/car` endpoint code
 - Something is wrong with one of our regions